DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 **`ng new pwa-nav`**

+Angular will ask you if you want to add routing to your project.
+Type y.
+Then select the default stylesheet.

+**`?
+Would you like to add Angular routing? (y/N)`**

 We are using Angular Material so we will need a few things installed.
 Go to the pwa-nav directory and run this:

 **`npm install @angular/material @angular/cdk @angular/animations`**